 4. MBA student loans

 There are different options available for student loans, depending on your region.
 For international students (particularly from regions where funding options are scarce) Prodigy Finance is one great option.
 There are many parts of the world where international student loans are not common, or countries in Asia and Latin America with banks who may lend to students to study abroad, but at extremely high rates and only with collateral.
-Prodigy Finance has partnered with 328 schools to offer loans to accepted candidates.
+Accepted candidates can get a Prodigy Finance student loan at one of 800+ business schools globally.

 Whitney Morgan, head of global partnerships at Prodigy Finance, says: ‘We help unlock access to education by breaking down the barrier of funding that is often disproportionately placed on international students.
 Similarly, our borrowers are free to live and work where they choose post-study, as there are no requirements to return to their home country or stay in the country of study.”